Share your views on a proposed new law

 What happens once the evidence has been gathered?

-Meetings of Public Bill Committees take place in public and you can attend these sessions without reserving a place in advance.
-Details of the sessions are also recorded in Hansard.
+Meetings of public bill committees take place in public and you can attend these sessions without reserving a place in advance.
+You can also watch their meetings on Parliament TV or read transcripts of the sessions in Hansard.